 Designed and taught ME 200 Thermodynamics curriculum to over 109 undergrad students with diverse educational and demographical backgrounds at the University of Illinois at Urbana-Champaign (UIUC).
 The course curriculum is designed to facilitate the students with the materials required to learn the fundamental laws of thermodynamics and the limitations of energy conversion and generation devices.
 The principles are applied in thermodynamic analyses directed towards understanding the performances of engineering systems.
 Methods and problems cover socially responsible economic generation and utilization of energy in central power generation plants, solar systems, refrigeration devices, and automobile, jet and gas-turbine engines.
 Students worked in neighborhoods to promote individual accountability with incorporated peer-to-peer learning.

-Co-instructor of Engineering Research and Design, Minority Engineering Program (MEP) summer school
+Co-instructor of Engineering Research and Design, HighSchool Student training program

-Designed and taught engineering research and design concepts to 11th and 12th-grade kids from underrepresented communities.
+Designed and taught engineering research and design concepts to 11th and 12th-grade kids.
 A 6-week program is designed to include career advise for their college applications, teaching the thermodynamic laws and fundamentals of wind energy with a hands-on project to create a wind turbine and evaluate its power production at various wind speeds.
 This summer program was organized virtually during COVID-19 pandemic.

 Mentoring

-Mentored a master's student on her thesis to integrate renewable energy, wind turbines with Direct Air Capture (DAC) for an effective Carbondioxide sequestration to address the global climate crisis.
-In this project, the LES simulation is carried out by incorporating scalar transport equations to NREL's SOWFA code. (ongoing project)
+Mentored masters student on her thesis to integrate wind turbines with Direct Air Capture (DAC) for an effective Carbondioxide sequestration to have energy resilience.
+In this project, the LES simulation is carried out by incorporating scalar transport equations to NREL's SOWFA code.

 Health - global pandemic, COVID- 19